Hugh1996/caesars-challenge-pp2/README.md

 - HTML

-  -
+  - The [W3C Markup Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fhugh1996.github.io%2Fcaesars-challenge-pp2%2F) service was used to validate to ensure no errors occurred.

 - CSS

-  -
+  - The [W3C CSS Validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fhugh1996.github.io%2Fcaesars-challenge-pp2%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en) service was used to validate to ensure no errors occurred.

 - JavaScript

-  -
+  - The [JSHint JavaScript Validator](https://jshint.com/) service was used to validate to ensure no errors occurred.

+  - The following metrics were returned on JSHint.
+  - There are 11 functions in this file.
+  - Function with the largest signature take 1 arguments, while the median is 0.
+  - Largest function has 32 statements in it, while the median is 4.
+  - The most complex function has a cyclomatic complexity value of 4 while the median is 1.5.

 - ### Further Testing

-  - I tested this page works in different browsers: Google Chrome, Microsoft Edge.
+  - I tested this page works in different browsers: Google Chrome, Microsoft Edge and on different devices e.g. Laptops, phones both Android and Apple .

   - I confirmed the project is responsive on all standard screen sizes using Google Chrome dev tools and [Am I Responsive](https://ui.dev/amiresponsive).

   - Friends and family confirmed the site color scheme and font style works well together.
+They alos confirmed the quiz as well structured and fun to utilize.

 ### Bugs

+- When reviewing the quiz on an Apple phone, browser on that phone had automatically set the font color to blue, which has been rectified.

-Adding Favicon
+Adding Favicon.

 ## Deployment